ksshhv/Python_prep/README.md

 ### Learn Basics

-Better coding in python need obviously, better practice.
-But first, one need to learn from the very basics of python programming.
+Better coding in python obviously needs, better practice.
+But first, one needs to learn the very basics of python programming.
-Serial folders are provided here with python as well as text files for better understanding of the basic stuffs in python in a short way.
+Serial folders are provided here with python as well as text files for better understanding of the basic stuffs in python.

 ![](https://codescracker.com/python/images/python-basic-syntax.jpg)